Asa2468/Tic-Tac-Toe/README.md

 - **Game Board:**
   Displays a 3x3 grid as the game board.
   Each cell represents a square where players can place their X or O.

+- **Responsive Design:**
+  Game is playable and looks good on different devices through mouse click or touch(desktop, tablet, and mobile).

+- **Player Names:**
+  Names of players can be customized.

+- **Player Turns:**
+  Alternate turns between two players (X and O).
+  Displays the current player's turn.

+- **Game State:**
+  Tracks the state of the game (win, lose, draw, or in progress).
+  Displays a message when the game is over.